Watching The Royal Wedding Through London Vision Clinic Eyes

 With record breaking viewing figures of between 30 and 34 million predicted for the Royal Wedding on April 29th, those of us who select ITV coverage will enjoy the nuptials in the company of Dancing on Ice host Phillip Schofield who has been chosen to lead the network’s commentary team for the event.

 Many of us remember Phillip’s original interview with Dr Dan on This Morning and how he then chose to undergo the procedure himself.
-The subsequent mini documentary of his journey – from initial consultation and tests with optometrist, Alexandra Lyons, the LASIK surgery itself and right through to its wow factor results – inspired many viewers to follow his lead.
+The subsequent mini documentary of his journey – from initial consultation and tests, the LASIK surgery itself and right through to its wow factor results – inspired many viewers to follow his lead.